LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/code.md

 indicator: both
 ---

-### Universal interactions (Beta)
+### Universal interactions

 Is there a cutting-edge interaction in a channel that you want to implement in your bot?
 Do you want to fast track its usage now, before support is added to the interactions in Conversation Builder?
 There’s no need to wait.
-Conversation Builder includes a “Universal” interaction, **now in Beta release**, to meet this need.
+Conversation Builder includes a “Universal” interaction to meet this need.

 ![Carousel](img/ConvoBuilder/interactions_universal.gif)